How To Configure Facebook Conversion API for Shopify

 - How do you want to handle your split checkouts (Recharge, etc) that also have a FB pixel?

-Option 3: Server Side Tracking via Google Tag Manager (or Elevar)
+Option 3: Server Side Tracking via Elevar

 - The need for merchants to move to an environment where all of their tracking is managed “server side”, not just Facebook.
 Google Analytics, Google Ads, Snapchat, Affiliates etc are all going to need this same type of server side tracking configured to prevent the same issues impacting Facebook.